 Standards committee members would like a clean and non-intrusive change to the standard.
-They would of course also like a solution that minimized the number and vehemence of complaints from the other audiences, or, failing that, reduced the complaints to a tolerable noise level.
+They would of course also like solutions minimizing the number and vehemence of complaints from the other audiences, or, failing that, reducing the complaints to a tolerable noise level.